stefano899/Stefano-portfolio/README.md

             <div class="card portfolio-card shadow-sm h-100">
                 <div class="card-body">
                     <h5 class="card-title">Agent Implementation</h5>
-                    <p class="card-text">In this project made during my master's degree, i made a project in DALI (<a href="https://stefano899.github.io/Stefano-portfolio/">Link to the DALI's paper</a>) in which i created some intelligents agents that cooperate with eachothers into doing an auction.</p>
+                    <p class="card-text">In this project made during the master's degree, i made a project in DALI (<a href="https://stefano899.github.io/Stefano-portfolio/">Link to the DALI's paper</a>) in which i created some intelligents agents that cooperate with eachothers into doing an auction.</p>
                     <a href="https://github.com/stefano899/AgentArchitecture" class="btn btn-outline-primary" target="_blank">Go to the project</a>
                 </div>
             </div>